Reno CoDA Meeting

 CoDA Meetings Near Me

-You can find meetings of the Reno CoDA at places of worship like churches, synagogues, and temples, as well as at community facilities like the Reno Town Hall.
-Finding a support group in the Reno region should be the first step toward recovery; but, having personal support and an awareness of the problem are also crucial.
+Look for Reno CoDA gatherings at places of worship such as churches, synagogues, and temples, as well as community facilities such as the Reno Town Hall.
+The first step in recovery is to locate a group in the Reno area, but having personal support and understanding is also essential.

 Can being codependent in a relationship actually be a good thing?
 The Guardian